Oiko8/Nearest_neighbors_and_Clustering/Report.md

 # Approximate - NN Search Report

 In the following report, we present the performance and the results of each algorithm in the search of approximate nearest neighbors in a dataset.
 The two dataset that were used are the MNIST and the SIFT dataset with their query-files respectively.
 We test 4 different algorithms and for each one we experiment on its parameters in order to achieve a good balance between the speed and the results comparing them with an exhaustive search that finds the exact NN but uses too much computational resources and time.

+The metrics that we used for the evaluation of the algorithms are described below:
+- Average AF : for each query after finding the approximate nearest neighbor and the true nearest neighbor, we calculate the fraction of their distances:
+` distance of approximate NN / distance of true NN ` and after we calculate the average.
+With this metric we can estimate how far our search fell off from the true NN.
+The target is this metric to be as close to `1.0` as possible.
+- Recall : after complete the search of k-NN for a query we calculate how many of the approximate NN are in fact in the k true NN and we find the average for each query.
+This metric defines the accuracy of the model and shows if the hashing or the clustering works as we intended to.
+- QPS : how many queries per second were able to be processed.
+- tApprox : average searching time for each query using one of the algorithms we implemented.
+- tTrue : average searching time for each query using brute force search.

 ---